 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

 Here are just 5 reasons to meet in Pittsburgh!

 Continually recognized as a must-see destination by travel media and industry professionals, Pittsburgh is often referred to as a big city with a small-town feel.
 The city’s infamous transformation has also been globally recognized and celebrated.
 These days, Pittsburgh boasts a thriving culinary scene, filled with top-notch technology companies and a variety of accommodations and venues that are perfect for every sized group.

-From unique meeting venues to an active nightlife scene and attractions for exploring pre- and post-conference activities, here’s a look at the top five reasons to meet in Pittsburgh.
+These are just a few of the reasons that leading industry events, including PCMA 2019 Convening Leaders, are choosing Pittsburgh.
+From unique meeting venues to an active nightlife scene and attractions for exploring pre- and post-conference activities, here’s a look at the top five reasons to host your next meeting in Pittsburgh.

 Located halfway between New York City and Chicago, Pittsburgh is within 500 miles of more than half of the U.S. population and less than a 90-minute flight from 50 percent of North America’s population.
 The city is less than six hours by a car or train ride from nine states, Washington, D.C. and Canada, making it easily accessible for business travelers.

 For those interested in flying, the award-winning Pittsburgh International Airport serves more than 8 million passengers annually, with nonstop destinations continually on the rise.
 Traveling to Pittsburgh has never been easier for conference attendees.